A Busy Person’s Guide to Plantar Fasciitis

 Unfortunately, plantar fasciitis is not a quick and easy issue to resolve; instead, it can require months of dedication to a prescribed treatment plan.
-Sometimes, however, life gets in the way of our best intentions.
-As a result, many of us don’t have the time to sit diligently and complete our exercises and stretches.
+Here are some plantar fasciitis home remedies available to anyone going through this condition.

-While seated or standing at your desk or workstation, use a golf ball or Foot Rubz to massage along the arch of your foot.
-This will help to break up the adhesions that have formed from continuous tearing long the plantar fascia.
+This will help to break up the adhesions that have formed from continuous tearing along the plantar fascia.

 Tight calf muscles can add additional stress on the plantar fascia by prematurely lifting the heel.
 Therefore, regular stretching of the two primary calf muscles: gastrocnemius and soleus can help to relieve tension and pain associated with plantar fasciitis.

 It is easy to incorporate these stretches into daily tasks such as brushing your teeth, waiting for the bus or standing in line.

 READ MORE: How To Stretch & Strengthen Calves

 30-to-60 seconds for each muscle (per leg, 4 minutes total)